‘Blackbird’ takes a steely and unflinching look at a powder-keg topic

 Somewhere in England, in a dismal, low-slung office building, there’s an equally dismal break room: long, crappy table; crappy metal chairs; ugly florescent lights; some battered lockers; food trash (crunched soda cans, takeout wrappers, paper cups) strewn around the floor like a gross metaphor.

 It’s not much to look at, but this depressing bunker is ground zero for one of the more gripping, difficult dramas to hit a Seattle stage this year — and with plays like “Pass Over” in the running, it’s got serious competition.
-But “Blackbird,” David Harrower’s 2005, Olivier Award-winning play, currently staged at 18th and Union by White Rabbits Inc., is a small, powerful, two-character nail bomb.
+But “Blackbird,” David Harrower’s 2005, Olivier Award-winning play, currently staged at 18th and Union by White Rabbits Inc. and Libby Barnard, is a small, powerful, two-character nail bomb.
 It feels a little spoiler-y to even say this much, but the final 10 minutes drew sharp, genuine gasps I haven’t heard in an audience for a long time.

 Una is 27.
 Ray is 55.
 They haven’t spoken in 15 years, since she was 12 and he was 40 — and went to prison for their three-month sexual relationship.
 Now she’s tracked him down at the end of his workday, much to his shock and borderline panic, for a great reckoning in this little room.